etherkit/MorseArduino/README.md

 -------
 First, install the Morse library into your instance of the Arduino IDE as described above.

 There two simple examples named **morse_example_avr.ino** and **morse_example_samd.ino** that are placed in your examples menu under the Etherkit Morse folder.
 Open one corresponding to the Arduino variant on which you will be running the example.
+If you are using an AVR-based Arduino (such as an Uno), you'll want to also install the SimpleTimer library found (here)[https://playground.arduino.cc/Code/SimpleTimer].

 In order to use the Morse library in your sketch, you must first instantiate an object of class Morse: